 A second push and pull on the UK hospitality sector is the relentless drive for automation, agile processes and cutting-edge technology.
 Remote retailing is going to be high on many IT agendas.
 For example, this enables consumers to order meals in advance; walk into fast food restaurants then leave with products that are billed automatically using sensors; check into hotels and access rooms via their mobile phones.

 This list of possibilities is exciting.
 However, it’s easier than ever for competitors to steal market share by making technological investments that are out of reach for some.

-New data protection laws in hospitality businesses
+New data protection laws in the hospitality business

 Much of the technology mentioned above relies on collating and holding personal data on clients.
 Many modern marketing methods involve loyalty incentives or contacting qualified leads.
-Compliance with the current Data Protection Act is a headache for many hospitality businesses, but some are blissfully aware that it is about to get even more difficult.
+Compliance with the current Data Protection Act is a headache for many hospitality business, but some are blissfully aware that it is about to get even more difficult.

 The 2018 EU General Data Protection Regulations will affect any organisation that holds data on EU citizens.
 So, British hotels and restaurants are unlikely to be immune.
 It creates complex obligations to provide consumers with far greater protection on how personal information (name, address etc) is collected, stored, shared, used and disposed of.

 For example, personal data will need to be encrypted, to render it unusable to anyone else in the event of a data breach.
-And who holds the encryption key needs careful planning, especially as it needs an auditable process for turning it back into the information that hospitality businesses need day-to-day.
+And who holds the encryption key needs careful planning, especially as it needs an auditable process for turning it back into the information that hospitality business need day-to-day.

 You may have already spotted a trend here.
 New skills.
 New competencies.
 Cutting edge technology and processes.
 Hotels and restaurants need managers and leaders who can revolutionise human resources, customer care, data protection and data analysis.